-If you miss your examination due to illness, or other exceptional circumstance, you can apply for a deferred examination - an application form is available from the administration staff at the AIEN Institute office.
+If you miss your final test or take home examination due to illness, or other exceptional circumstance, you can apply for a deferred examination - an application form is available from the administration staff at the AIEN Institute office.
 You will also need to attach a letter from your doctor in the case of illness, plus a medical certificate.
 A student granted a deferred ordinary examination in a unit has no access to the supplementary examination system for that unit.